 - Installing DSiWare can be done using hiyaCFW or TWiLight Menu++

-- Recovering pictures can be done using ninfs, in combination with hiyaCFW or TWiLight Menu++ if you want them on console
+- Recovering pictures can be done using ninfs, in combination with hiyaCFW or TWiLight Menu++ if you want them on console.
+The latest version of the HiyaCFW Helper allows you to copy your photos from your NAND to the SDNAND during setup

-- Restoring an Unlaunch button configuration can be done from the Unlaunch menu
+- Restoring an Unlaunch button configuration can be done from the Unlaunch menu, which can be accessed by holding A + B while powering the console on

 - Booting into Unlaunch resulting in an error?
-Take out your SD card and try again.
+Take out your SD card and try starting the system again.
 If it works, then it’s a fault with your SD card and restoring a NAND backup won’t fix it

-- “An error has occurred…” on boot is a hiyaCFW error and is not related to your NAND, see the DS-Homebrew wiki’s hiyaCFW troubleshooting page for more information
+- “An error has occurred…” on boot is likely a hiyaCFW error and is not related to your NAND, see hiyaCFW FAQ & Troubleshooting on the DS-Homebrew Wiki for more information

 - Any errors in TWiLight Menu++ are unrelated and you should try reinstalling TWiLight Menu++ or ask for help on Discord